emanuelegiona/ns3-woss-docker/README.md

     This script allows for easy decoupling of development directory from ns-3's source directory.
     Indeed, it is possible to keep novel modules and program driver scripts outside `src` (or `contrib`) and `scratch` directories of the ns-3 installation directory during development, and only copying them afterwards.
+    This is especially useful when paired with mounted directories.

     Multiple targets are present, allowing: ns-3 current version checking, compilation and execution of simulation driver programs (copying them to `scratch` subdir first), management of ns-3 modules (creation in `contrib` subdir and copy outside, synchronization of contents, elimination), and debugging (GNU debugger, Valgrind, ns-3 tests).